justicel/puppet-galera/README.md

 Change the mysql root password in production and limit access to galera cluster members!

+Additionally, if you are using this module having never implemented Galera before you need to:
+- Disable SELinux (Sorry.
+Eventually I might add support for this, but right now Galera does not like it.
+- Open firewall ports: 3306, 4567, 4568, 4444

 #TODO

  * put a load balancer in front of the cluster